meet the GeoCatch Team and our Board Members

 Our community members provide a critical link with the community.
 They bring community issues to the organisation and disseminate catchment management information back to the community.

-We aim to achieve diverse representation of community skills, knowledge and experience on our Board; including indigenous heritage, backgrounds in agriculture, business, community, natural resource management and environmental management.
+We aim to achieve diverse representation of community skills, knowledge and experience on our Board; including Indigenous heritage, backgrounds in agriculture, business, community, natural resource management and environmental management.

 Agency and local government members provide a link with government and help to integrate community and catchment values into policy and decision making.